Kong/kongponents/docs/components/datetime-picker.md

 Set the `v-model` to [Range date time picker](#range-date-time-picker-v-model)

 Display both a calendar and relative time frames, passing in a preset week-long range.
-Hide the time.
+The `mode` is set to `relativeDate`, which only shows monthly calendar.

-This instance also makes use of the `minDate` and `maxDate` parameters, which are both optional.
+This instance makes use of the optional `minDate` and `maxDate` parameters.

 <ClientOnly>
   <KDateTimePicker
-    v-model="dateRangeWeekRelative"
+    v-model="dateRangeWeek"
     placeholder="Please select a range"
     mode="relativeDate"
     width="415"